barranger/IoCTutorial/README.md

 ## Which IoC Container

-Since we are currently using Asp.Net MVC 4 (I believe), the best option currently is Unity (no not the game engine :) ).
-Not that .Net core has it's own IoC tooling, but most, if not all, of the options here will be easily migrated when the time comes.
+Since you are currently using ASP.Net MVC , the best option currently is Unity (no not the game engine :) ).
+Not that .NET Core has it's own IoC tooling, but most, if not all, of the options here will be easily migrated when the time comes.